 Hvar has lavender fields, turquoise waters, world-class beaches, and rich culture.

 The Island’s a major party spot in Croatia.
 Hvar nightlife gets out of control.
 Groups of bars and clubs fill the streets and line the shores.
+It the best islands in Croatia for nightlife!

 There is a lot of Split to Hvar ferry tickets.
 But a lot of the islands have tickets to get to Hvar.
 There are also yacht charter Croatia that can take you around the islands.
+You can even travel from Split to Hvar.

 Mljet lies far south on the Dalmatian coast.
 Mljet isn’t famous for ruins or wild parties.
 But for the natural landscape, dense forest, and the national park (which covers 1/3 of the enclave).
 The islands two lakes, Malo Jezero, and Veliko, are well-known swimming spots.
 The goat cheese and olives produced by Mljet are sought after across the country.